hongaar/bandersnatch/README.md

 _👆 Omit `-t host` to create binaries for all platforms._

+Run `yarn bundle` and then `./echo --help`. 💪

-You can now run `./echo`.
-Deploy to GitHub, S3, etc. using your preferred CD method if needed.
+Optionally deploy to GitHub, S3, etc. using your preferred CD method if needed.

 ## Development